ChahraBena/GenderPrediction/README.md

 # GenderPrediction
-Neural networks for predicting the gender using image processing
+Neural networks that aims to predicting gender using image processing, Keras and tensorflow